akhilsahuji/blog/content/post/run-linux.md

 now if you have plugged that hard drive and you restart the computer you will get the pop-os login screen.

-conrats now you are using fully functioning linux.
+congrats now you are using fully functioning linux.